sesartrumpet/cs386-pennypilot/Reports/Report3.md

 Elijah:
 - Helped debug environment errors
 - Started work on Login page with Sesar

+Kyle:
+- Worked with Victor on Homepage
+- Familirazied with Git and the process

 Sesar:
 - Styled the Login page `7c950eb`